netguru/EthProps/README.md

 # EthProps
 Ethereum implementation of props app.
+Currently working on the Rinkeby test network.

 ## How to use
 1. Install [MetaMask Chrome Plugin](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en)